Accessibility for All Visitors

 - For those with mobility issues, our main path is paved with moderate hills.
 A few areas are steeply graded and we have many shell and wood chipped paths that may be manageable with an able-bodied assistant or are located near an ADA transport stop.

 - Complimentary transportation for visitors with mobility challenges and can be accessed at seven fixed stops throughout the grounds at benches marked with the International Symbol of Access.
-Transport makes continuous loops approximately every 30 minutes.
+Transport makes continuous loops approximately every 20 minutes.

 - Wheelchairs are available for visitors at the ticket booth.
 Wheelchairs will be cleaned between each use.

-- Restrooms and the café are also wheelchair accessible.
+- Restrooms and the café are wheelchair accessible.
 We have outdoor and indoor accessible water fountains on the grounds and in gallery spaces.

 - There are spaces reserved for handicapped parking, which are clearly marked.